 Graco is providing free buckle replacements and the seats will be usable when the buckle is replaced.
 To get a free buckle sent to you or to have your car seat fixed for you, contact Graco at 1-877-766-7470 and online at its recall page here or www.gracobucklerecall.com.

 Because of the concern with these and other child buckles, Graco will provide buckle replacements for the useful life of the car seat, so keep any paperwork you obtain on hand in case there is a future concern with any buckle.

 phil&teds Falling Hazard

-New Zealand-based phil&teds is recalling some of its car seat adaptors for strollers because of a potential fall hazard.
-The company makes a wide range of strollers and other baby care products, but its Travel System 26 (TS26) infant car seat adaptors for strollers.
+New Zealand-based phil&teds is recalling some of its car seat adapters for strollers because of a potential fall hazard.
+The company makes a wide range of strollers and other baby care products, but its Travel System 26 (TS26) infant car seat adapters for strollers.

 The company believes it has sold more than 400 units of the T26 adapters.

 The plastic adapters used to connect an infant car seat to a stroller can crack and break during use, posing a fall hazard to infants.
 The danger grows later in the year because the product has been shown to be brittle when in cold weather.

 The product being recalled is the TS26 Car Seat Adapters, and they are a set of black clasps that can be found on a variety of phil&teds equipment.
 To better know if you’re impacted, please note that the TS26 is used with the following:

 - Infant Car Seats

 - Maxicosi Mico